QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 # Find data in files

 Find metadata from a PDF, an image...
-And file hidden data in images using steganography or other tricks like a zip inside an image.
+And find hidden data in images using steganography or other tricks like a zip inside an image.

 <hr class="sep-both">